Core Terms & Field Signals

 Without source, there is nothing to let flow.

-Source clarity matters because value becomes dangerous when it moves without showing what carries it.
+Source Clarity matters because value becomes dangerous when it moves without showing what carries it.

 Bedding